-A programme of activities (PoA) and a CDM programme activity (CPA) A programme of activities (PoA) is [Glos ver.9, p15]: a voluntary coordinated action; by a private or public entity which coordinates and implements any policy/measure or stated goal (i.e. incentive schemes and voluntary programmes); that leads to GHG emission reductions or net anthropogenic GHG removals by sinks that are additional to any that would occur in the absence of the PoA; via an unlimited number of CDM programme activities (CPAs).
-A CDM programme activity (CPA) is [Glos ver.9, p10] : a single, or a set of interrelated measures under a CDM PoA , to reduce GHG emissions by sources or result in net anthropogenic GHG removals by sinks, applied within a designated area defined in the baseline methodology(ies).
-Coordinating / managing entity (CME) CME is an entity authorized by all participating host country DNAs involved in a particular PoA and nominated in the MoC (chap.
+A programme of activities (PoA) and a CDM programme activity (CPA)

+A programme of activities (PoA) is [Glos ver.9, p15]:

+- ¦ ra voluntary coordinated action; - by a private or public entity which coordinates and implements any policy/measure or stated goal (i.e. incentive schemes and voluntary programmes); - That leads to GHG emission reductions or net anthropogenic GHG removals by sinks that are additional to any that would occur in the absence of the PoA; - wia an unlimited number of CDM programme activities (CPAs).

+A CDM programme activity (CPA) is [Glos ver.9, p10]:

+□ a single, or a set of interrelated measures under a CDM PoA, to reduce GHG emissions by sources or result in net anthropogenic GHG removals by sinks, applied within a designated area defined in the baseline methodology(ies).

+Coordinating / managing entity (CME)

+- ©CME is an entity authorized by all participating host country DNAs involved in a particular PoA and nominated in the MoC (chap.
 4-7) statement as the entity that communicates with the EB and the secretariat, including on matters relating to the distribution of CERs, tCERs or ICERs, as applicable.
-[Glos ver.9, p9] The PPs may designate separate entities for each scope of authority either in a sole or joint point role.
+[Glos ver.9, p9] - The PPs may designate separate entities for each scope of authority either in a sole or joint point role.
 The CME shall be either the sole or a joint focal point for each scope of authority.
 The number of joint focal points for a PoA shall be limited to 5, or equal to the number of host Parties if greater than 5.
-[PCP-PoA ver.01, para 33] When the CME is changing, the incoming CME shall sign and submit the MoC statement to the secretariat.
-The incoming CME shall also attach letter(s) of authorization from each respective host Party stating the change of CME and a confirmation from the new CME that the PoA will be developed and implemented with the same set framework as originally described in the PoA- Registration fee for a PoA [EB33 Rep. para60] The registration fee for a PoA is based on the total expected annual emission reductions of the CPA(s) that will be submitted together with the request for registration of the PoA.
-The calculation of the amount to be paid and the procedures for payment will follow mutatis mutandis the existing rules. (chap.13-3) For each CPA which is included subsequently, no fee is to be paid.
-Fees are to be paid by the CME to the secretariat.
-DD, by using F-CDM-CME.
-[PCP-PoA ver.01,para 194] If the CME for a registered CDM PoA has changed after the registration of the PoA, the DOE undertaking the next inclusion of a CPA, the DOE that submits the next request for issuance or the DOE that submits the next post-registration change request, whichever is earliest, shall submit a validation opinion regarding the compliance of the new CME with the relevant requirements in the PS.
-[PCP-PoA ver.01, para 195] Sampling of the PoA There are "Standard for sampling and surveys for CDM project activities and programmes of activities" (ver.
-07.0) [EB94 Anx2] and "Guidelines for sampling and surveys for CDM project activities and programme of activities" including examples (ver.
-02.0) [EB69 Anx5]
+[PCP-PoA ver.01, para 33] - when the CME is changing, the incoming CME shall sign and submit the MoC statement to the secretariat.
+The incoming CME shall also attach letter(s) of authorization from each respective host Party stating the change of CME and a confirmation from the new CME that the PoA will be developed and implemented with the same set framework as originally described in the PoA-DD, by using F-CDM-CME.
+[PCP-PoA ver.01,para 194] - Figure 1951 If the CME for a registered CDM PoA has changed after the registration of the PoA, the DOE undertaking the next inclusion of a CPA, the DOE that submits the next request for issuance or the DOE that submits the next post-registration change request, whichever is earliest, shall submit a validation opinion regarding the compliance of the new CME with the relevant requirements in the PS.
+[PCP-PoA ver.01, para 195]